pslu-mphil/Core-course-notes/README.md

 ## Installing Dependencies

 You will need a local Python install on your computer.
-If you don't already have a Python install on your computer you are managing the packages for, then it is best to install a version you mange (rather than one that shipped with the operating system) via `conda`, downloading it [from this website](https://www.anaconda.com/download/success).
+If you don't already have a Python install on your computer that you are managing the packages for, then it is best to install a version you mange (rather than one that shipped with the operating system) via `conda`, downloading it [from this website](https://www.anaconda.com/download/success).

 Once you have a Python distribution installed, it will likely need `jupyter-book` installed separately.
 To do this via `conda`: